mstksg/inCode/copy/entries/type-levels.md

 !!!type-levels/Level3.hs "processList ::"
 ```

-I'm just kidding, this is not useful, please use a real closed ADT if you ever
-want to do this.
+In this specific situation, using a closed ADT of all the types you'd actually
+want is preferred.
+But sometimes "any type implementing this typeclass" could
+be useful.

 Anyway, this pattern is overall similar to how lists are often used in practice
 for dynamic languages: *usually* when we use lists, we expect them all to have